OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 > **Exercise 7:** For example, the Python tutorial on lists states that while accessing elements in the list, appending an element ot the end of the list, or removing an element from the end fo the list is fast, adding or deleting an element at the beginning of the list is slow.
 Based on what you worked out earlier in class, what underlying concrete data structure do you think Python uses for its list class?
 Do some research to see if you are right.
 {: .notice--success}

+## Stacks vs. Queues

+In the next assignment, you will be implementing both a stack and a queue.
+Each of these data structures will be built on top of a linked list, but stacks and queues will differ with respect to some of their behaviors.
+Specifically, stacks use what is called a LIFO (last in first out) ordering whereas queues utilize a FIFO ordering (first in first out).
+You'll get a bunch of practice using your stacks and queues to solve problems in the assignment, but you might also want to check out this [short article comparing the two data structures](https://www.geeksforgeeks.org/dsa/difference-between-stack-and-queue-data-structures/).

 ## Kotlin Interfaces